yehonatanco2000/Recipe-finder-pro/README.md

 *   **📷 Offline Computer Vision API**: Users can take a picture of an ingredient in their fridge, and the app will identify it using a Zero-Shot classification model (**Hugging Face CLIP**) running *completely locally/offline* to save latency and bandwidth.
 *   **🧠 Machine Learning Recommendations**: Utilizes **TF-IDF Vectorization** and **Cosine Similarity** (`scikit-learn`) to mathmatically cluster the user's saved favorites against massive datasets to provide accurate, personalized recommendations.
 *   **💾 Intelligent Caching Layer**: Heavily mitigates API rate limits by saving raw query results via a custom SQLite3 caching manager, utilizing rapid `REPLACE INTO` statements to ensure fresh data.
-*   **💎 Premium "Glassmorphism" UI with Dark Mode**: An Apple-inspired, responsive user interface built rapidly with pure HTML5, CSS3 Variables, and Vanilla ES6 JavaScript.
+*   **💎 Premium "Glassmorphism" UI with Dark Mode**: An Apple-inspired, user interface built rapidly with pure HTML5, CSS3 Variables, and Vanilla ES6 JavaScript.
 Includes full native Dark Mode support based on user preference.
+*   **📱 Mobile Responsiveness**: A fully responsive design ensuring a seamless, intuitive, and modern user experience across all mobile devices.
 *   **♿ User-Centric Accessibility**: Advanced filtering engines allow users to strictly navigate recipes by complex dietary restrictions (Vegan, Gluten-Free, Peanut-Free), allergies, and global Cuisine types.
 ## 🏗️ Architecture & Engineering Highlights